services

 If you are working in or considering a career in building maintenance and cleaning, the data paints a reassuring picture.

 Job security is strong.
 With +4% growth projected and 2.3 million current positions, this is a large and growing field.
 Every new building needs cleaning.
 Every existing building needs maintenance.
+New construction is not slowing, and the existing building stock keeps getting older.
 See the full data on our janitors and cleaners page.

 The bottom line is counterintuitive but clear: in the age of AI, one of the safest career bets is a mop and a toolbox.